gshchen-10/SPAP/README.md

 # SPAP
-The source code and datasets of paper "A New Method Combining Pattern Prediction And Preference Prediction For Next Basket Recommendation" by Guisheng Chen, Zhanshan Li, Haihong Yu
+The source code and datasets of paper "A New Method Combining Pattern Prediction And Preference Prediction For Next Basket Recommendation" by Guisheng Chen, Zhanshan Li